topscoder/oldhost/README.md

 ## Example

-Here is an example command to run `oldhosts`:
+Here is an example command to run `oldhost`:

 ```
-oldhosts -ips "192.168.0.1" -hosts "example.com" -curl
+oldhost -ips "192.168.0.1" -hosts "example.com" -curl
 ```

 This command will perform HTTP and HTTPS requests to the specified IP addresses and hosts, displaying the results as Curl commands.